From Obligation to Opportunity

 “There is an overwhelming societal desire for transparency on managing and the use of personal data, so the GDPR has superseded everything else”

 The driving element for such a unified approach was the idea that exploiting personal data is not just an issue to one or more individuals but a major threat to EU democracy.

 GDPR was not the first initiative of its kind.
 The EU Data Protection Directive has been available since 1995.
-These new privacy laws relied on the old directive and its basic principles, but it added new definitions and requirements concerning transparency and disclosure to reflect the changes in technology which had happened since
+These new privacy laws relied on the old directive and its basic principles, but they added new definitions and requirements concerning transparency and disclosure to reflect the changes in technology that had happened since

 Because it was a normative act and not a self-executing law, the EU Data Protection Directive had a guiding role, with no coercive effect on its member states.